Paul Spangler: Honors

 50 Plus Fitness, now called the Lifelong Fitness Alliance, a Senior Heath organization, hosts an annual 8 kilometre run for Seniors at Stanford University named in Spangler's honor.

 USA Track & Field (USATF) named its annual award for the outstanding Masters Long Distance Running athlete after Spangler.

+Spangler was USATF "Age Group" winner seven times (1993, 1991, 1990, 1989, 1986, 1985, and 1982).

 Spangler was elected into the USATF Masters Hall of Fame in its second year, 1997.